udit-rai/udit-rai/README.md

 # Why I Chose Building for Businesses instead of the Leetcode Grind ⚙️🛡️

 During my internships, I noticed a disturbing pattern; small businesses were losing money and reputation to careless development.
-A few moments that stuck with me:
+Some examples:

 ➡ A third-party dev deployed our site on an AWS server that was also being used as a command center by an Iranian APT group.
 The website was delivering malware to users and the domain was blacklisted on Spamhaus and every other major Spam List provider.